CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 NSX Edge uses two additional virtual uplinks to communicate with the physical world, each uplink in different VLAN.
 One uplink towards the left leaf switch, the second towards the right.
 Over these virtual uplinks, it establishes BGP peerings to route traffic to the physical world.
 As Edge VM is part of the Overlay TZ for virtualized traffic, and VLAN TZ for traffic in/out the physical world, both transport-zones use the same ESXi uplinks (trunk port), but as said, in different VLANs.

 To establish BGP peering with the underlay switches, they must be configured with additional VLANs and SVIs.
-In our case, we use [Subinterfaces](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#subinterfaces) configuration instead.
+In our case, we use {{<kb_link text="Subinterfaces" url="cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/#subinterfaces" >}} configuration instead.
 But, of course, VLANs and SVIs could serve for that as well.

 Create VLAN, SVI, Virtual IP (VRR), and the subinterfaces for the Edge uplinks.
 The VLAN ID is a local parameter and not shared between the hypervisors.
 For deployment simplicity, use the same VLAN ID for all TEP devices used in both racks.